-The data presented in the table above was last updated on December 31, 2022.
+The data presented in the table above was last updated on December 31, 2023.

 We assess indicators for the quality of our wireless service receivables portfolio as one overall pool.
-As of December 31, 2022, wireless service receivables, at amortized cost, originating in 2022 and 2021 were \$5.1 billion and \$58 million, respectively.
+The following table presents wireless service receivables, at amortized cost, and gross write-offs recorded, as of and for the twelve months ended December 31, 2023, by year of origination: